 Torres del Paine goes from sunny, to windy, to cold too...if you are lucky..snow!
 So, naturally insulin stops working at a certain temperature and even freezes- this was a definite possibility with -4 temperatures, so it was my trusted Frio that helped regulate the temperate of my insulin here and it worked, no insulin died!

-I brought 25 bottles of insulin with me, and I have around 20 left (I tripled over estimated) - remember insulin companies state that insulin dies when out of the fridge after 28 days- well Frio has completely stopped that from happening, as I have not a single issue with dead insulin yet.
+I brought 25 bottles of insulin with me to both South America and Asia and I typically overestimated on purpose.
+Remember insulin companies state that insulin dies when out of the fridge after 28 days- well Frio has completely stopped that from happening, as I have not a single issue with dead insulin yet.

 I don’t like having to fuss around my type one diabetes; I like to get what needs doing sorted, and enjoy my adventures.
 Knowing I haven’t had to worry about my insulin, terrified if it’s not in a fridge it will die, has completely taken the stress out of that aspect of this trip.